nictryx/fpga-digital-clock-system/README.md

-# FPGA Digital Clock System

-A Verilog-based digital clock system implemented on the **Nexys 4 DDR Artix-7 FPGA**.

-The system provides real-time timekeeping, date tracking, configurable time and date settings, AM/PM indication, and seven-segment display output using FPGA-based digital logic.

-## Features

-- 12-hour digital clock
-- Hours, minutes, and seconds tracking
-- AM / PM indication
-- Day, month, and year tracking
-- Automatic time and date incrementing
-- Configurable time and date values
-- Time / date display modes
-- Reset functionality
-- Seven-segment display output
-- FPGA-based timing and counter logic

-## Tech Stack

-- Verilog HDL
-- AMD Xilinx Artix-7 FPGA
-- Nexys 4 DDR
-- Xilinx Vivado
-- Digital Logic Design
-- Clock Counters & Registers
-- Seven-Segment Display Interfacing
-- FPGA I/O Control

-## System Overview

-The FPGA digital clock system uses the onboard clock signal to maintain and display time and date information on the Nexys 4 DDR seven-segment display.

-The system manages:

-- 12-hour timekeeping with hours, minutes, and seconds
-- AM / PM indication
-- Day, month, and year tracking
-- Automatic time and date incrementing
-- Configurable time and date values
-- Time / date display modes
-- Reset and selection controls
-- Seven-segment display multiplexing

-The time is displayed in the following format:

-**Hours : Minutes : Seconds   AM/PM**

-The date is displayed as:

-**Day / Month / Year**

-Board inputs are used to select the operating mode, choose which value to modify, set new values, and reset the system.

-## Seven-Segment Display

-A dedicated Verilog module converts numerical values into the corresponding seven-segment display patterns.

-The display is multiplexed across the Nexys 4 DDR digits to show the current time or date depending on the selected operating mode.

-## Project Goal

-The goal of this project is to design and implement a digital clock system entirely in FPGA hardware using Verilog HDL.

-The project demonstrates core digital system design concepts including clock division, counters, registers, time and date logic, user-controlled inputs, modular Verilog design, and seven-segment display interfacing.
+FPGA Digital Clock System (Nexys 4 DDR)

+A Verilog-based digital clock and calendar implemented on the Nexys 4 DDR Artix-7 FPGA board.

+The system tracks time and date, supports manual configuration through the board inputs, displays AM/PM, and drives the eight-digit seven-segment display using multiplexing logic.

+Features

+12-hour digital clock

+Hours, minutes, and seconds tracking

+AM/PM indication

+Day, month, and year tracking

+Automatic time and date incrementing

+Configurable time and date values

+Time and date display modes

+Reset functionality

+Multiplexed seven-segment display output

+How It Works

+The FPGA clock is divided to generate the required timing intervals.

+Counters track seconds, minutes, hours, days, months, and years.

+The time and date values automatically roll over when their limits are reached.

+Board inputs are used to select the display mode and modify individual values.

+The selected time or date values are converted and multiplexed across the eight-digit seven-segment display.

+Main Components

+Nexys 4 DDR Development Board

+AMD Xilinx Artix-7 FPGA

+Eight-Digit Seven-Segment Display

+Board Switches and Push Buttons

+100 MHz Onboard Clock

+The design consists of a top-level I/O module, a main clock and calendar module, and a dedicated seven-segment decoder module.

+Tech Stack

+Verilog HDL

+Xilinx Vivado

+FPGA Digital Logic Design

+Clock Counters and Registers

+Seven-Segment Display Multiplexing

+FPGA I/O Control

+Project Goal

+The goal of this project is to demonstrate how counters, registers, timing logic, user inputs, and display interfacing can be combined to implement a complete digital clock and calendar on FPGA hardware.